jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Magic of Evolution

 Evolution is life's secret weapon.
 Evolution works by empowering every new lifeform with slightly different variations.
-With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
+With variations, life can continually test for environmental changes in water levels, temperature, and food supply.
 These changes create daily frontline problems like being cold, hungry, or slow.
-The lifeforms that can't adapt a solution die off, and the fittest survive.
+The lifeforms that don't adapt a solution die off, and the fittest survive.
 This natural selection finds which lifeforms are best suited to represent life on Earth.

 Evolution works so well because it creates biodiversity.
 Biodiversity means life can grow more lifeforms and probe the environment for changes.
 The more lifeforms feel the pain of frontline problems, the sooner life can adapt a solution.